 Performance.
-The Board noted, based on a review of comparative annualized total returns, that the Initial Class shares of the Fund had underperformed its Category and Peer Group medians for the one-, three-, five- and ten-year periods.
-The Board also noted that the Initial Class shares of the Fund had underperformed its benchmark index for the one-, three-, five- and ten-year periods.
-The Board considered the Adviser's analysis of the Fund's prior performance, as well as the recent enhancements made with regard to the implementation of its investment strategy, which the Adviser believes have the potential to enhance the Fund's performance over time.
+The Board noted that, at the recommendation of the Adviser and in an effort to enhance the performance and long-term viability of the Fund, the Board had approved material changes to the Fund's principal investment strategies, which became effective May 1, 2013.
+The Board further noted that, in light of these changes, the performance of the Fund compared to other similarly managed funds prior to May 1, 2013 was not relevant to the Board's consideration of the Advisory Agreement.
+The Board then noted, based on a review of comparative annualized total returns, that the Initial Class shares of the Fund had underperformed its Category and Peer Group medians for the one-, three- and five-year periods.
+The Board also noted that the Initial Class shares of the Fund had underperformed its benchmark index for the one-, three- and five-year periods.
+The Board acknowledged the actions of the Adviser to establish additional risk-control investment guidelines that limit the Fund's exposure to certain issuer-specific and country-specific risks and continues to monitor the Fund.
 The Board concluded that the performance and the Adviser's outlook for the Fund supported the renewal of the Advisory Agreement.

 Fees and Expenses.
 The Board noted that the advisory fee rate and the total expense ratio, net of waivers or reimbursements, for the Fund were higher than the median advisory fee rates and the median total expense ratios for its Category and Peer Group.
-The Board also noted that the Adviser has agreed to waive all or a portion of its advisory fees and/or pay expenses of the Fund through May 1, 2021 to the extent necessary to prevent the expense ratio of the Fund from exceeding a specified maximum amount (subject to certain exclusions).
+The Board also noted that the Adviser makes use of a complex and unique proprietary strategy for managing the Fund's portfolio and that the Adviser has agreed to waive all or a portion of its advisory fees and/or pay expenses of the Fund through May 1, 2021 to the extent necessary to prevent the expense ratio of the Fund from exceeding a specified maximum amount (subject to certain exclusions).
 The Board also considered the advisory fee charged to the Fund as compared to the fees charged to the Comparable Products, noting the differences in the services provided to the Fund as compared to those other products.